 - attempting to reach for, pick up, and lean toward toys

 This is an extremely important stage in sensory development.
 Your baby is all about discovering the world around them, and for the first time in their lives, they have the physical mobility to do so!
-You’re looking for the following sensory behaviours:
+You’re looking for the following sensory behaviors:

 - Using both hands and mouth to explore and examine an object